small business restructure rollover

 • there is no significant or material use of those significant assets for private purposes.

-Where a small business owner has restructured their affairs for the sole purpose of facilitating a tax-effective sale of the business a few months later, that would not be a genuine restructure.
+If a small business owner has restructured their affairs for the sole purpose of facilitating a tax-effective sale of the business a few months later, that would not be a genuine restructure.

 This is because the small business owner had no intention of carrying ongoing business in the new entity.